mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 In two dimensions orientations are easy, you just keep track of an angle in radians and you are done.
 In three dimensions it becomes much more complex.
 It turns out that you must either use 3x3 rotation matrices or quaternions to correctly represent the orientation of an object.

 For reasons of simplicity and efficiency I'm going to use quaternions to represent the orientation instead of matrices.
-This also gives us an easy way to interpolate between the previous and current physics orientation to get smooth framerate independent animation as per the time stepping scheme outlined in the <a href="http://www.gafferongames.com/game-physics/fix-your-timestep/">previous article</a>.
+This also gives us an easy way to interpolate between the previous and current physics orientation to get smooth framerate independent animation as per the time stepping scheme outlined in the [previous article](/post/fix_your_timestep/).

 Now there are plenty of resources on the internet which explain what quaternions are and how unit length quaternions are used to represent rotations in three dimensions.
-Here is a particularly <a href="http://www.sjbrown.co.uk/quaternions.html">nice one</a>.
+Here is a particularly [nice one](http://www.sjbrown.co.uk/quaternions.html).
 What you need to know however is that, effectively, unit quaternions represent an axis of rotation and an amount of rotation about that axis.
 This may seem similar to our angular velocity, but quaternions are four dimensional vectors instead of three, so mathematically they are actually quite different!

 We will represent quaternions in code as another struct: